Some homeowners find themselves dealing with an unexpected and worsening problem on their property: sinkholes.

 If a sinkhole is threatening your home or its structural integrity, vacate the property immediately.
-Call 911 to alert the proper emergency personnel, and alert a building inspector.
-An inspection should be performed to determine if the structure is safe for habitation.
+Call 911 to alert the proper emergency personnel and alert a building inspector.
+A professional inspection should be conducted to determine if the structure is safe for habitation.

 If the sinkhole is relatively small, it can most likely be filled in.
-However, it’s important to perform a sewer line inspection to determine the precise cause of the sinkhole.
+However, it’s important to conduct a sewer line inspection to determine the precise cause of the sinkhole.
 If you simply fill the hole in without inspecting your pipes, you may have another sinkhole before long – including even more extensive damage.

-It’s also important to remember that sinkholes which occur on private property are the homeowner’s responsibility.
+It’s also important to remember that sinkholes on private property are the property owner’s responsibility.

 Why Does Bad Plumbing Cause Sinkholes?

 Why Is Sewer Line Repair Quality Assurance Important?

 Safety measures should be implemented by experienced plumbing crews to prevent sewer lateral damage from occurring.
 If quality is compromised, you may find yourself with an unexpected sinkhole on your property.

 Your sewer repair team should always follow a quality assurance guidelines to ensure your new pipe’s dependability and code compliance.
 You need to make sure these items are in order:

 - Proper backfill – The soil removed around the pipe prior to replacement/repair is no longer suitable backfill material and should be properly disposed of.
 Your repair team should remove the old dirt and replace it with new soil as part of your standard fee.